 Spasticity can force limbs into a constantly extended or flexed state, cause contracture and impede normal alignment of the spine and hips, which further impairs movement.
 Pressure sores may develop when individuals are restricted to bed or sitting positions for extended periods.
-Pressure sores can become infected, and untreated infection places a strain on the body and can be life threatening.
+Pressure sores can become infected, and an untreated infection places a strain on the body and can be life threatening.

 Those with physical impairment can also experience premature aging.
 Inactivity and lack of exercise can weaken the body and decrease immunity and cognitive function.
-Some children with cerebral palsy will use more energy to move than a child without cerebral palsy.
+Some children with Cerebral Palsy will use more energy to move than a child without Cerebral Palsy.
 The result is excessive wear on internal organs, including the heart.

 In general, the lack of upper extremity function, inability to propel wheelchair, inability to roll over, and inability to creep, crawl or scoot can be areas of concern.

 Children who are able to self-feed are more likely to experience a full life than children who need assistance with feeding.
 Difficulty in feeding can lead to malnutrition, a condition that weakens the immune system and can lead to muscle deterioration.